18 Mar 2022 damodar pyakurel

 There is also another story about the origin of Holi that has to do with Lord Krishna.
 The legend is that Lord Krishna as a baby was poisoned by the breast milk of Putana and thus he developed the characteristic blue complexion of his skin.

-Krishna unsure if fair-skinned Radha and other girls would like him, approached Radha and colored her face in some colors.
+Krishna unsure if fair-skinned Radha and the other girls would like him, approached Radha and colored her face in some colors.

 Radha accepted Krishna despite the blue color of his skin and since that day the festival of Holi is celebrated.
 This, however, is a lesser-known fact about Holi and also the lesser accepted version of the origin of Holi.
 But the story is well accepted as a legend.